HarryR/ethsofia-hackathon/README.md

 ### Problems

  * We couldn't get AI working inside the confidential worker, this is a problem with iExec & Scone only supporting Node 14 (ancient).
 Instead we're running the LLM in the browser with WASM as a workaround.
+[Read more](./packages/backend/README.md)